mroam/deepLearnAlg/README.md

 Done (In Order!)
 ----------
-* (√) Installed [homebrew](http://brew.sh) (required a sudo for installation, required that our computer account be an administrator (so much for student installs) "This script requires the user tensorflow to be an Administrator.", and says that package downloads will NOT need sudo).
+* (√) Perhaps was unnecessary?
+Installed [homebrew](http://brew.sh) (required a sudo for installation, required that our computer account be an administrator (so much for student installs) "This script requires the user tensorflow to be an Administrator.", and says that package downloads will NOT need sudo).
-* (√) Installed Anaconda (did not need an admin password, offered to install python 3.6 and/or 2.7 (we installed 3.6)).
+* (√) Installed Anaconda (which created ~/anaconda3 and did not need an admin password, offered to install python 3.6 and/or 2.7 (we installed 3.6)).
 * (√) Used Anaconda to install tensorFlow (after reviewing ownership of "/usr/local/Cellar"  -- suggestion was

    sudo chown -R $(whoami) /usr/local/Cellar